 1 Bryan Dunne is a partner and Colin Gannon is an associate solicitor at Matheson.

-10 This is a list that is reviewed twice yearly by the Department of Business, Enterprise and Innovation, and lists occupations that have been identified as being in shortage in the local labour market in Ireland.
+8 This list is reviewed twice yearly by the Department of Enterprise, Trade and Employment, and sets out occupations that have been identified as being in shortage in the local labour market.

 9 58 Named Complainants v.
 Goode Concrete Limited (DEC-E2008-020).
 It was held that employers should have in place clear procedures to ensure non-Irish employees are able to understand their employment documentation and are not treated less favourably than Irish employees.
 The Equality Officer also found that if an employer is not in a position to have these documents translated, it should arrange to have the contracts and other documentation explained to all employees by someone who speaks a language they understand, with the employee signing a form acknowledging that the contract has been explained to them and that they understand its contents.